 Here is a fun chart to help show the guidelines for brewing the various varieties of teas.
 But as always, find what works best for you and then you will love your tea experience!

-Thank you so much for letting me and Cozy Leaf be apart of your tea journey!
+Thank you so much for letting me and Leaf Logic be apart of your tea journey!
 Now sit back, relax, and sip a good cup of tea!

 Happy Tea Time,